 You'll get questions about concrete usage ("Can you give examples of when you'd use this skill?") or about your process ("What makes output good for this type of work?").

-As you explain, Claude creates a SKILL.md file (the instruction file every skill needs), organizes any materials you've provided, and generates code for operations you've described that need to happen consistently.
-Claude packages everything into a ZIP file.
+In Claude's thinking, you will see it read a skill-creator skill to follow best practices in creating a properly structured skill.
+Claude will create a SKILL.md file (the instruction file every skill needs), organize any materials you've provided, and generate code for operations you've described that need to happen consistently.
+Claude then packages everything into a skill file.

 Skills you can build